FAQs for bookshelf-owners

 What does the revenue from shelf rental pay for?

 This is a completely self-funded project from the get-go.
 The income we get from renting out the shelves goes to paying our shop rental, utilities, town council fees, a part-timer who handles all the admin-related tasks — these come up to about SGD$5,000 a month.
-Our renovation fees + startup costs are estimated to be about $25,000 to $30,000.
+Our renovation fees + startup costs reached almost $50,000.

 What is the size of each shelf?

-Each shelf is about 45cm (w) x 30cm (h) x 35cm (d), which can hold 10 to 20 books per shelf, depending on the size of the books.
+Each shelf is about 45cm (w) x 30cm (h) x 35cm (d), which can hold about 20 books per shelf, depending on the size of the books.

 Can I run more than one shelf?